Ex-Badlands NP worker hijacked account to tweet climate data: official

 The National Park Service tweeted on Saturday, saying it regretted the "mistaken" retweet.

 There appeared to be some confusion over the Twitter ban over the weekend.
-Mount Rainier National Park said Saturday that road condition updates on Friday were moving to its Facebook page until further notice.
+Mount Rainier National Park said Friday that road condition updates were moving to its Facebook page until further notice.

 Saturday morning it said Twitter would be used only for essential information, like road conditions, and later in the day said "We will be resuming our normal activity on Twitter."